 Acting on a proposal of the competent committee, the National Assembly may establish the immunity of an MP who has not invoked his/her immunity, if it is required for the purpose of performance of MP’s duties.

 If an MP has invoked his/her immunity, he may not be kept in custody, not may criminal proceedings or other proceedings, in which a prison sentence may be pronounced, be conducted against him/her, without approval of the National Assembly.

 Approval for detaining in custody, or the conduct of criminal or other proceedings which may carry a prison sentence, shall relate only to the criminal offence for which the request was submitted.

-14.30 - National Assembly Deputy Speaker Prof. Dr Vladimir Marinkovic meets with the Ambassador of the Republic of Korea (National Assembly House, 13 Nikola Pasic Square, hall 2)
+10.00 - the Chairman of the Foreign Affairs Committee and the Chairman of the Italian Chamber of Deputies Foreign Affairs Committee (National Assembly House, 13 Nikola Pasic Square, hall 2)